nickmvincent/cmpt419_fall2025/talk/talk-as-marp.md

 3. Training: Text used to update model weights via gradient descent
 4. Inference: Model weights shape how LLM responds to prompts

+---

 **Key insight:** Individual contributions are small, but:
 - Collectively determine what the model "knows"
 - Specific domains/communities can have outsized influence
 - But we can't trace backward from outputs to data sources

 ---

+## There is strong reason to believe the LLM paradigm is useful for social knowledge

 But importantly, if we think an LLM placed into some kind of social/economic simulation might tell us about how real people might respond -- that is possible!
 It is possible that a model responds a certain way because of collective behaviour ensconced in data records and now model weights.